Hiking the Kahaualeʻa Trail on the Big Island of Hawaiʻi

 Distance (Roundtrip): 7.6 miles / 12.2 km

-The Kahaualeʻa Trail, also known as the Captain’s Trail, is a weird trail.
+The Kahaualeʻa Trail, also known as the Captain’s Trail, on the Big Island of Hawaiʻi is a weird trail.
 I don’t know how else to say it.

 If there’s ever a trail where you ask yourself, 'What am I doing?' or 'What’s the point of this hike?' that’s Kahaualeʻa.
-If there’s also ever a trail where I felt like I could go hiking and never be seen again, it’s Kahaualeʻa.
+If there’s also ever a trail where I felt like I could go hiking and never be seen again, it’s also Kahaualeʻa.

-The entire Kahaualeʻa Trail traverses through a very thick, poorly marked rainforest, and yes, there are unmarked turns!
-On top of this, as I was hiking, I just kept getting a weird feeling about the forest in my gut because within the first two miles of the trailhead, I passed someone else’s trash and clothes draped across the trees.
-I am aware that there can be some not-so-safe people who live off-grid on the Big Island.
+I say this because the entire Kahaualeʻa Trail traverses through a very thick, poorly marked rainforest, and yes, there are unmarked turns!
+On top of this, I kept getting a weird feeling about the forest in my gut because within the first 2.0 miles (3.2 km) of the trailhead, I passed someone else’s trash and clothes draped across the trees, and I say this knowing full and well that there can be some not-so-safe people who live off-grid on the Big Island.

 Kahaualeʻa Trailhead Parking